Margaruga/JavaWhatsApp/README.md

 This is done thanks to Yowsup: https://github.com/tgalal/yowsup

-This works as is today but it hasn't been tested deeply, we just shared it because it may be helpful for someone.
+This works as is today but it hasn't been tested deeply, I just shared it because it may be helpful for someone.

 # Steps